junesirius/junesirius.github.io/_posts/original/Life_of_Death/Life-of-Death-whole-novel.md

 Daphne opened her eyes wide at the shape by her bed.
 It was a human figure, she thought, but humans wouldn't be so... she couldn't find a word, she was only almost ten-year-old anyhow.
 The shadow wavered and wandered.

-"Who are you?"
-She asked in a small voice.
+"Who are you?" she asked in a small voice.

 The shadow answered with silence, but looked like it was coming closer.
 Daphne could make out a hooded long trench coat now, Aunty Elena had one looked just like that but not as long, and it wasn't so utterly dark and black.